Single-Board-Cluster-Competition/sbcc25-competition-site/src/benchmark.md

 # STREAM

 Capture all relevant files/output and submit them.
+Details also on channel.

 ***Do not submit files twice***

-# DLLAMA

-*Instructions to be added later*